 Finally, many divorces require the use of expert witnesses on certain issues.
 Failure to hire one can diminish or sometimes prevent a party from proving certain facts.
 Examples include proving the amount of money an under or unemployed spouse could be earning; and the tax consequences of certain asset divisions or allocation of support payments as alimony or child support.
 Other issues where experts are often beneficial are in valuating business and other assets, including real estate and collections.
 Our experienced lawyers can help you in identifying the need for an expert, and in selecting an actual expert witness.

-If you are considering or have been served with a complaint for divorce, please contact an experienced divorce lawyer at LaFountain & Wollman, P.C., for a free initial divorce consultation today.
+If you are considering or have been served with a complaint for divorce, please contact an experienced divorce lawyer at LaFountain & Wollman, P.C., for a divorce consultation today.